term7/term7-journal-mod/README.md

 <script defer src="https://cdn.jsdelivr.net/npm/@tryghost/sodo-search@~1.1/umd/sodo-search.min.js" data-key="77fa60d37b3ada6d747320b139" data-styles="https://cdn.jsdelivr.net/npm/@tryghost/sodo-search@~1.1/umd/main.css" data-sodo-search="https://term7.info/" crossorigin="anonymous"></script>
 ```

-While search functionality is a nice feature, and even though JSDELIVER is an open source project that is for example used by Modilla, we still don't like having to trust third parties.
+While search functionality is a nice feature (at the very latest when the content on your site grows), and even though JSDELIVER is an open source project that is for example used by Modzilla, we still don't like having to trust third parties.
 Our site does not need a CDN.
 To see how JSDELIVER works, check out their own [Infographic](https://www.jsdelivr.com/network/infographic).
 There you also see in which way 3rd parties are integrated...
 The injected CDN further loads additional resources (Javascript and CSS stylesheets), over which we have no direct control.
+We do believe JSDELIVR is a good project, but eventually there always is trust involved if you integrate 3rd party scripts that will be updated by this 3rd party and thus automatically integrated into your installation (to improve the software, make it more secure, eliminate bugs, etc.).
 For privacy reasons we want to serve all scripts, fonts, etc. locally.
+However a CDN can make a lot of sense when you run a website that has a lot of traffic, if you want to have subscribers to your content, implement a newsletter, etc. In this case we recommend you use the standard installation of ghost and don't temper with its core configuration.

-In oder to stop loading [JSDELIVER](https://www.jsdelivr.com/) you will have to host Ghost on your own VPS and change a configuration file.
+If you do want to stop loading [JSDELIVER](https://www.jsdelivr.com/) you will have to host Ghost on your own VPS and change a configuration file.
 You can find instructions on how to install Ghost [here](https://ghost.org/docs/install/).

-Then, log into your VPS, enter the directory of your ghost installation and edit '/versions/5.7.0/core/shared/config/defaults.json', i.e.:
+Then, log into your VPS, enter the directory of your ghost installation and edit '/versions/5.x.x/core/shared/config/defaults.json', i.e.:

 `cd /var/www/ghost`<br>
-`nano versions/5.7.0/core/shared/config/defaults.json`
+`nano versions/5.x.x/core/shared/config/defaults.json`

-Delete these lines:
+Change these lines:

 ```
 "sodoSearch": {